criscara-dev/dendron-cc/vault/health.body-optimization.md

 - in sleep/after a session neurons replay the motor execution correctly, elimination of errors and replay the session backwards in time for consolidation and accelleration of skill learning. (close your eyes 5 minutes so your brain can relax and play them)
 [ref Journal Neuron](https://pubmed.ncbi.nlm.nih.gov/22078504/)
     - the errors are telling you what you need to concentrate on...
+    - error open opportunity for plasticity

+at the beginning you want to reduce uncertainty...
+... when you become a master you want uncertainty, challenge pay attention to one specific things

+DONT do very slow movement: errors allow for plasticity but the movement should be similar to the real action, too slow not realistic in a real scenario so, it does not help.

+- The cerebellum (mini brain):